suyashmahar/sdsmdg.github.io/_posts/2017-08-29-Android-Studio-Installation.md

 For reference you can [visit this link.](https://www.digitalocean.com/community/tutorials/how-to-install-java-on-ubuntu-with-apt-get)

-If there is still some error, one could also refer [here](http://www.wikihow.com/Install-Oracle-Java-JDK-on-Ubuntu-Linux)
+If there is still some error, you can also refer to [here](http://www.wikihow.com/Install-Oracle-Java-JDK-on-Ubuntu-Linux)

 ******
 ### Installing IDE